-More than one third of Salvadorans live below the poverty level, with over 50% of the population estimated to be unemployed.
+More than one-third of Salvadorans live below the poverty level.
 Rural communities suffer poor living conditions and a lack of extensive public health care.
 Water pollution and contaminated soils from toxic waste disposal continue to be a problem.

 In November 2003, AmeriCares opened its first international family health clinic, La Clínica Integral de Atención Familiar, in Santiago de María, El Salvador.
 The clinic provides high quality, multidisciplinary health care services to the underserved families throughout the many regions of El Salvador.
 It operates using the basic precepts of primary health care: Promotion, Prevention, Healing and Rehabilitation.